NSO-developer/nso-gitbook/administration/installation-and-deployment/system-install.md

 To run the installer:

 1. Navigate to your Install Directory.
 2. Run the installer with the `--system-install` option to perform System Install.
-This option creates an Install of NSO that is suitable for deployment.
+This option creates an Install of NSO that is suitable for production deployment.

     ```bash
     $ sudo sh nso-VERSION.OS.ARCH.installer.bin --system-install